DanielStutzbach/blist/doc/blist.rst

 .. class:: blist(iterable)

-    The :class:`blist` is a drop-in replacement for the Python :class:`list` the provides better performance when modifying large lists.
+    The :class:`blist` is a drop-in replacement for the Python :class:`list` that provides better performance when modifying large lists.
 For small lists, the :class:`blist` and the built-in :class:`list` have virtually identical performance.